Updated: September 2018

 All redundant IT equipment is disposed of through an authorised agency.
 This will include a written receipt for the item including an acceptance of responsibility for the destruction of any personal data.

-- Instances of cyberbullying will be taken very seriously by the school and dealt with using the schools anti-bullying procedures.
+Instances of online bullying will be taken very seriously by the school and dealt with using the school’s anti-bullying procedures.
 School recognizes that staff as well as pupils may be victims and will take appropriate action in either situation, including instigating restorative practices to support the victim.

 Dealing with a Child Protection issue arising from the use of technology:

-If an incident occurs which raises concerns about Child Protection or the discovery of indecent images on the computer, then the procedures outlined in the Kirklees Safeguarding Procedures and Guidance will be followed.
-Section 1.4.6 Child Abuse and Information Communication Technology
+If an incident occurs which raises concerns about child protection or the discovery of indecent images on the computer, then the procedures outlined in the Kirklees Safeguarding Procedures and Guidance will be followed.

 Dealing with complaints and breaches of conduct by pupils: